comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 7. Corrected the sign of inequalities in :code:`test_solve_U` and :code:`test_solve_L`.
 And then uncorrected them again, they were right in the first place.

+8. Fixed the sign of the inequalities in the discussion of $L$ and $U$ matrices.